 Safeguard your personal information to protect yourself against online fraud and scam activity.
-The holiday season sees higher Cyber security crime as people spend more time online buying goods and services.
+Cyber security crime is rising quickly as people spend more time online buying goods and services.
 Now is a good time to review your Cyber Security and be safe in your online dealings.

 The Australian Cyber Security Centre receives one cybercrime event report every ten minutes.
 The most common of these are identity theft, online fraud, shopping scams, online romance scams and business email compromise.
 Both individuals and businesses are targeted.